Trekking in Nepal Like a Local Sherpa

 Find a Sherpa or Ghurkha to trek with

 The first step to trekking like a local is to find one to walk with.
 Otherwise, you could be putting yourself at risk.
-Now, there are two types of locals in Kathmandu or the Khumbu valley where locals live; the fully professional guides and the adventurous local.
+There are two types of locals in Kathmandu or the Khumbu Valley where locals live: the fully professional guides and the adventurous locals.
 We would recommend going with an adventurous local for two reasons.
-One is that he knows the less-traveled trails and two he will stretch you to your limits.
-Young Gurkha men are renowned warriors, and as such are fearless trekkers and climbers.
+One is that he knows the less-traveled trails; two, he will stretch you to your limits.
+Young Gurkha men are renowned warriors and, as such, are fearless trekkers and climbers.

 Acclimatize